 If you have any questions or need extra explanation, you can always contact the lecturers and assistants.
 This is one of the main strengths of how we teach: at UAntwerp, you are not a number.

-If you don’t have your own laptop or a stable internet connection, we will look for a solution so that you can still get the most out of your studies.
+If you don’t have a stable internet connection, we will look for a solution so that you can still get the most out of your studies.

 Safety and hygiene are an absolute priority